vintertown/sdi-doc/docs/ldap/accessing-with-java.md

 # Accessing LDAP by a Java™ application

-We try to reach our LDAP server with a simple Java application.
-To install all needed packages we configure the following artefactId with the following dependencies:
+We attempt to connect to our [LDAP](/acronyms) server using a simple Java application.
+To install all necessary packages, we configure the following `artifactId` with the corresponding dependencies:

 ```ssh
   <parent>